kevinwang09/blogdown-website/content/authors/admin/_index.md

 title: Kevin Y.X.
 Wang
 ---

 As a kid, I was always fascinated with detective stories, and how one can make inferences on human behaviours based on simple observations and scientific principles.

-Today, I am a bioinformatics scientist at Illumina.
-In my day-to-day work, I use my statistical and data science skills to unravel complex variations to improve our understanding of biology and diseases.
-I love examining data, proposing hypotheses and making my data tell interesting and unexpected stories about the world we live in.
+Today, I am a senior bioinformatics scientist at Illumina.
+In my day-to-day work, I utilise my statistical and data science skills to break down complex biological processes, leading to a greater understanding of human diseases.
+This understanding ultimately results in the creation of high-impact commercial products that improve patient care and contribute to our collective knowledge of human genomics.
+I am currently serving on the {{< staticref "https://www.linkedin.com/in/kevinwangstats" "newtab" >}}council{{< /staticref >}} of the NSW branch of the Statistical Society of Australia.

+To me, data is like a static lake of information and data science is using clever strategies to fish actionable insights from that lake.
+Thus, my broad interest is in applying fit-for-purpose statistical and computational tools to understand complex data and make them tell interesting stories.
 I am active on [Twitter](https://twitter.com/KevinWangStats), always posting my analytical adventures and technical tips.
 I also release some of my analytical work through [GitHub](https://github.com/kevinwang09) and [tidytuesday](https://kevinwang09.github.io/tidytuesday/) webpage.
-My broad interest is in developing and applying statistical tools to understand complex data.
-My general specialisation is in applied statistics, data science and statistical package development in R and tidyverse.

 I hold a PhD in statistics from the University of Sydney and worked as a research associate in 2019 and a statistician at CSL Behring in 2020.
-My research work focused on developing bioinformatics methods to enable prediction of patient clinical outcomes using omics data.
-In addition, I provided consultation and analytical insights to clinicians/biologists through numerous [collaborative publications](https://scholar.google.com/citations?user=ScxpjTgAAAAJ&hl=en).
-I was a Postgraduate Teaching Fellow at the University of Sydney (2016-2019) and a contributor to the outreach program at the University with a strong record in [workshops & seminars](/workshop/).

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "https://docs.google.com/viewer?url=https://github.com/kevinwang09/cv/raw/master/CV_KEVIN_YX_WANG_twopage.pdf" "newtab" >}}CV{{< /staticref >}}.
+Previously, I provided consultation and analytical insights to clinicians/biologists through numerous [collaborative publications](https://scholar.google.com/citations?user=ScxpjTgAAAAJ&hl=en).
+I was a Postgraduate Teaching Fellow at the University of Sydney (2016-2019) and a contributor to the outreach program at the University.
+You can reach out via my {{< staticref "https://www.linkedin.com/in/kevinwangstats" "newtab" >}}LinkedIn{{< /staticref >}} or download my {{< staticref "https://docs.google.com/viewer?url=https://github.com/kevinwang09/cv/raw/master/CV_KEVIN_YX_WANG_twopage.pdf" "newtab" >}} CV {{< /staticref >}}.